mendix/docs/content/en/docs/appstore/use-content/modules/genai/pg-vector-knowledge-base/_index.md

 ##### 4.2.4.3 Delete List {#delete-list-technical}

-Use this operation to delete existing chunks and corresponding labels in a knowledge base based on the Mendix objects provided: `MxObjectList` is the list of original Mendix objects that the chunks in the knowledge base represent.
+Use this operation to delete existing chunks and corresponding metadata in a knowledge base based on the Mendix objects provided: `MxObjectList` is the list of original Mendix objects that the chunks in the knowledge base represent.
 Only chunks related to these Mendix objects are deleted.

 **Input parameters**